ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## Red Hat OpenShift for VMware
 {: #v2t-optionalservices-ocp}

-Red Hat OpenShift for VMware for NSX-T is available for vCenter Server with NSX-T instances.
+{{site.data.keyword.redhat_openshift_notm}} for VMware for NSX-T is available for vCenter Server with NSX-T instances.
 The migration approach summary is as follows:

-* Provision the vCenter Server with NSX-T instance with Red Hat OpenShift for VMware.
+* Provision the vCenter Server with NSX-T instance with {{site.data.keyword.redhat_openshift_notm}} for VMware.
-* Configure the new Red Hat OpenShift for VMware cluster as required.
+* Configure the new {{site.data.keyword.redhat_openshift_notm}} for VMware cluster as required.
 * Create a migration plan, which includes how to handle data from the applications that are being migrated.
 * Consider the use of Migration Toolkit for Containers.

 ## vRealize Operations and Log Insight
 {: #v2t-optionalservices-vropsvli}

-vRealize Operations and Log Insight is available for vCenter Server with NSX-T instances.
+vRealize® Operations and Log Insight™ is available for vCenter Server with NSX-T instances.

 The primary use case for vRealize Operations and Log Insight is to capture performance, capacity, and logging messages for the vCenter Server instance.
 A secondary use case is to capture performance, capacity, and logging messages for the workload VMs hosted on the vCenter Server instance.